 Google Stadia not working?
 How to fix Google Stadia disconnects

-If you’re a Stadia Founder’s Edition or Premiere Edition buyer, odds are you’ve experienced at least one Google Stadia disconnect in the past few months.
-This could mean having a game session abruptly end or. even worse, the game keeps playing but your Stadia controller disconnects as your character gets mauled by enemies.
+If you’re a frequent Stadia user, odds are you’ve experienced at least one Google Stadia disconnect in the past few months.
+This could mean having a game session abruptly end or, even worse, the game keeps playing but your Stadia controller disconnects as your character gets mauled by enemies.

 Read also: Google Stadia games: Here’s the full list